Riccardo-Cpt/BillingApp/README.md

    - **Output Layer**: This layer represents refined data from the previous layer in the form of views.
 This layer will be exposed to APIs.

 3. **Web Backend**
-   A layer of RESTful GET APIs used to query the database output layer.
+   A layer of Django RESTful GET APIs used to query the database output layer.

 4. **Web Frontend**
    The frontend visualizes data and useful metrics in a simple and straightforward way.